 Cons: MyFord Touch interface isn’t very user-friendly; top-line trim levels are expensive; swoopy styling intrudes a bit on rear visibility

 CG Says: For 2014, Ford’s midsize car gets an available 1.5-liter turbocharged 4-cylinder EcoBoost engine and optional inflatable rear seat belts, among other updates.
 The Fusion is another solid offering from Ford.
 It has many strong areas, but there are a few weaknesses too.
 We really like the choice of several different powertrains.
 And we’ve been especially impressed with the refined 1.5- and 2.0-liter EcoBoost engines and the car’s very comfortable ride.
 The smooth Hybrid model is a positive, too.
-While Fusion’s EPA estimates are very promising, we’ve been disappointed in the mileage our 2013-model test cars have returned.
+While the 2014 Ford Fusion’s EPA estimates are very promising, we’ve been disappointed in the mileage our 2013-model test cars have returned.
 And we have to say we’re still not convinced that MyFord Touch is a clear improvement over more traditional control interfaces.
 Fusion is certainly worth a look, and we think the best value is to be found in a modestly optioned SE.